docker-library/official-images/README.md

 	-	RISC-V 64-bit (`riscv64`): https://hub.docker.com/u/riscv64/
 	-	x86/i686 (`i386`): https://hub.docker.com/u/i386/

-As of 2017-09-12, these other architectures are included under the non-prefixed images via ["manifest lists"](https://docs.docker.com/registry/spec/manifest-v2-2/#manifest-list) (also known as ["indexes" in the OCI image specification](https://github.com/opencontainers/image-spec/blob/v1.0.0/image-index.md)), such that, for example, `docker run hello-world` should run as-is on all supported platforms.
+These other architectures are included under the non-prefixed images via [OCI "image indexes"](https://github.com/opencontainers/image-spec/blob/v1.1.1/image-index.md)), such that, for example, `docker run hello-world` should run as-is on all supported platforms.

-If you're curious about how these are built, head over to https://doi-janky.infosiftr.net/job/multiarch/ to see the build scaffolding.
+If you're curious about how these are built, head over to [our FAQ entry](https://github.com/docker-library/faq#an-images-source-changed-in-git-now-what) to see an explanation of the process or visit [meta-scripts](https://github.com/docker-library/meta-scripts) to see the build process source files.

 See the [multi-arch section](#multiple-architectures) below for recommendations in adding more architectures to an official image.